 His other stage repertoire in Australia and the UK has included the title roles in Le Nozze di Figaro and Britten’s Noye’s Fludde, Guglielmo in Così fan tutte, Dancaïro in Carmen, Pirate King in the Pirates of Penzance, Wilfrid Shadbolt in The Yeomen of the Guard, Bunthorne in Patience, King Hildebrand in Princess Ida, Macheath in The Beggar’s Opera, Indian Boy in Purcell’s The Indian Queen, Tiresias in Richard Gill’s Oedipus and Papageno in The Magic Flute.
 A review of the latter in Opera~opera stated that “Simon Lobelson’s musicality was made manifest as soon as he opened his mouth and he continued to reaffirm that snap judgement all night . . . obviously, too, he is one of those guys who loves being on stage; a born performer, radiating a charm which is all but impossible to resist . . . an ebullient, unselfconscious stage presence coupled with his natural singing style.”
 (David Gyger)

-His recordings include The Sofa for Chandos, Haydn’s Nelson Mass and Nicolai Mass for Israel Camerata, The Fairy Queen and Charpentier’s David et Jonathas for ABC Classics; broadcasts for Classic FM, Fine Music FM, Foxtel and BBC Radio 3; on soundtracks to exhibitions at both the Australian and British Museums, and on the inflight soundtrack for British Airways and Qantas flights.
+His recordings include The Sofa for Chandos, Haydn’s Nelson Mass and Nicolai Mass for Israel Camerata, the songs of Henry Handel Richardson for Toccata Classics about which Gordon Kerry wrote in The Music Trust “The baritone writing too exploits a wide range, requiring careful use of head-voice in songs like ‘Irmelin Rose’, which Lobelson carries off well, but a lesser singer might not”, Purcell’s The Fairy Queen and Charpentier’s David et Jonathas for ABC Classics; broadcasts for Classic FM, Fine Music FM, Foxtel and BBC Radio 3; on soundtracks to exhibitions at both the Australian and British Museums and NSW State Archives, and on the inflight soundtrack for British Airways and Qantas flights.